holoviz/holoviews/doc/Tutorials/index.rst

 * `Bokeh Backend: <Bokeh_Backend>`_
   Additional interactivity available via the
-  `Bokeh <http://bokeh.pydata.org>`_ backend, such as interactive zooming and panning linked automatically between plots.
+  `Bokeh <http://bokeh.pydata.org>`_ backend, such as interactive zooming, panning, and selection linked automatically between plots.

 * `Pandas Conversion: <Pandas_Conversion>`_
   Using the DFrame conversion wrapper of HoloViews to convert pandas